Make your clients see what they can be rather than what they are.

 - The risks that my client needs to take to achieve a goal can be nullified with the right process of steps.

-- Every time my client delays taking action they are moving backwards instead of forwards.
+- Every time my client delays taking action they are moving backward instead of forwards.

 As you can see, life coaching frameworks can be quite valuable to help you get into the habit of consistently guiding your client forward along their journey.
 There are essentially no roadblocks that can’t be overcome, and no problem that can’t be solved.
 As long as your client understands that forward movement is of paramount importance, then that will help them to generate the momentum they need to achieve their desired goals and objectives.